 Empowering local boards and governments to tailor services and set standards based on their regional employment training needs

-By the time the WIOA is fully implemented in July of 2016, government sources hope to see a speedier and more efficient system that will improve education and outreach to individuals with disabilities while connecting them with applicable on-the-job and work training.
+With the WIOA in place, government sources hope to see a speedier and more efficient system that will improve education and outreach to individuals with disabilities while connecting them with applicable on-the-job and work training.

-By implementing this strategy, drafters of the WIOA hope to see a new system that prepares workers for the realities of the 21st century economy, while helping businesses find the skilled employees they need to remain fully operational.
+By implementing this strategy, drafters of the WIOA hope to prepare workers for the realities of the 21st-century economy while helping businesses find the skilled employees they need to remain fully operational.